-Before we can look to historical evidence on how COVID-19's effects may unfold in the long run, it is useful to fix ideas about key features of the current crisis-its epidemiology, its demographics, and the policy responses to date.
-Comparing these features to those seen in past pandemics offers a sense of which historical pandemics might serve as the most useful points of reference going forward.
+useful to first fix ideas about certain key features of the current crisis-its epidemiology, its demographics, and the policy responses to date.
+Here, it is also useful to briefly compare these features to those seen in past pandemics, thereby giving us a sense of which historical pandemics might offer the most useful points of reference going forward.

-2.1.
-The epidemiology of COVID-19
+II.a.
+The Epidemiology of COVID-19

 We draw here on the principles outlined by Morens et al. (2009) to categorize pandemics.
 They point to eight characteristics common to most accepted definitions of a pandemic: 1) wide geographic extension and 2) disease movement, which speak to the disease's spatial reach; 3) high attack rates and explosiveness, 4) infectiousness, and 5) contagiousness, which speak to how it spreads; 6) severity, which speaks to its potential for population scarring and culling; and 7) minimal population immunity and 8) novelty, which speak to the scope for harm and the speed with which preventive and therapeutic responses can be marshalled.
 By all measures, COVID-19 presents these hallmark features of a pandemic.
-Understanding exactly how COVID-19 reflects each dimension is essential for understanding the likely short- and long-run consequences of the pandemic.
+Understanding exactly how COVID-19 reflects each dimension is essential for understanding the likely short- and long-run consequences of the pandemic-for instance, because these features help to determine the options available to public health officials and policymakers when designing a crisis-response strategy.

-2.1.1.
-Spatial scope: geographic extension and disease movement
+II.a.1.
+Spatial Scope: Geographic Extension and Disease Movement

-The widespread nature of pandemics makes their health and economic impacts particularly devastating: with effects felt everywhere, it becomes increasingly difficult to shift economic activity to, or medical resources from, unaffected areas.
-While the true extent and timing of COVID-19 cases is yet to be determined, the evidence to date indicates that the global spread of the virus has been incredibly rapid.
-The earliest reported cases appeared in December 2019 in Wuhan, China.
+The widespread nature of pandemics makes their health and economic impacts particularly devastating: with impacts felt everywhere, it becomes increasingly difficult to shift economic activity to, or medical resources from, unaffected areas.
+While the true extent and timing of COVID-19 cases is yet to be determined, the evidence to date indicates that the spread of the global spread of the virus was incredibly rapid.
+While the origins of the disease are still being researched, the earliest reported cases appeared in December 2019 in Wuhan, China.
 That same month, the virus made it to France.
 By January 2020, there were confirmed cases throughout Asia, Europe, North America, and Africa, and by the end of the month, the number of cases worldwide reached 10,000.
 In the months that followed, that number rose sharply-first to 85,000 in February, 750,000 in March, and over 3,000,000 by the end of April.
-By May 2020, only 12 sovereign states had no confirmed cases, 10 of which are island nations in Oceania.
-COVID-19 had become a truly global pandemic by the end of spring 2020, and both cases and fatalities have continued to rise across the globe in the months that followed.
+As of May 2020, only 12 sovereign states had no confirmed cases, 10 of which are island nations in Oceania.

 This feature of COVID-19 surely has much to do with the highly globalized nature of our modern economy.
-Indeed, we see similar patterns in historical pandemics, reaching as far back as we have had extensive trade routes.
-Nearly every country with reliable mortality statistics displayed excess deaths from the 1918 influenza pandemic (Barro et al., 2020).
+Indeed, we see similar patterns in historical pandemics, reaching as far back as we have had extensive trade routes.6 While a lack of systematic mortality records for many (and especially low-income) countries in the past makes it difficult to document exactly how widespread historical pandemics were, consider, for instance, that nearly every country with reliable mortality statistics displayed excess deaths from the 1918 influenza pandemic (Barro et al., 2020).
 Similarly, the plague pandemic originating in Canton and Hong Kong in 1894 spread to 77 ports across five continents (WHO, 2000), and even the Justinian Plague of 542 reached Asia, Africa, and Europe.
-Even in a historical era where countries were less tightly integrated than they are today, the only thing that truly spared an area from pandemics was isolation.
-With the increase over the last few centuries in both global connectedness and population density, the implications for our current crisis are clear.
+Even in a historical era where countries were less tightly integrated than they are today, the only thing that truly spared an area from pandemics was isolation.7 With the increase over the last few centuries in both global connectedness and population density, the implications for our current crisis are clear.